 - By limiting the number of calories and nutrients your body can absorb.
 During malabsorptive procedures like Roux en Y gastric bypass surgery, the surgeon reroutes the small intestine so that fewer calories and nutrients are absorbed.

 St. Francis Weight Loss Surgery in Greenville, SC is conveniently located near Spartanburg, Anderson, and areas throughout the Upstate, South Carolina region.
 Our experienced team works with each patient to determine if they are a qualified bariatric surgery candidate, and then customizes a surgical approach that best fits his or her needs.
-Our center has been designated as a Bariatric Surgery Center of Excellence® by the American Society for Metabolic and Bariatric Surgery (ASMBS).

 Types of Surgery